MinIsMin/SkidCheck-2.0/README.md

+List format:
-List format, I have made the files smaller by the following format:
+I have made the files smaller by the following format:
 SK = "STEAM_0:"
 GG = "Member of hack/troll group:"

 So STEAM_0:0:1337 becomes:

 [SK.."0:1337"] = GG.."
 FuckVacIHack",